elarivie/atom-python-linters/README.md

 - [pydocstyle][pydocstyle homepage]
 - [pylint][pylint homepage]

+The lint triggers of all of those linting tools can individually be configure to
+* `Lint as you type`
+* `Lint on file save`
+* `Never`

+You don't need to install all of those lint tool if you don't want/need them.
+If any of the above lint tool is not install, it will be detected and a user friendly message will guide you to either install it or change its lint trigger to 'Never'.

-To keep it simple, the only supported configuration file format is setup.cfg <a href="http://renesd.blogspot.com/2017/02/setupcfg-solution-to-python-config-file.html">which is supported by all of the above lint tool</a>.
+To provide specific lint options, python-linters supports setup.cfg configuration file format <a href="http://renesd.blogspot.com/2017/02/setupcfg-solution-to-python-config-file.html">which is supported by all of the above lint tool</a>.

+Having lint options in a file external to the IDE settings allows to share the configuration with other process like manual run or CI and therefore obtain consistent lint results.

 ## Prerequisites

 - [atom](https://atom.io/) must be installed which will provide the apm command aka *Atom Package Manager*.

 ## Installation steps